In 2020, among Canadians age 15 and older:

 Prevalence varied by age group, and was highest among adults aged 45 to 54 (11.4%) and 55+ (11.4%).
 Prevalence was lowest among youth aged 15 to 19 (3.1%)—the lowest estimate for this age group since monitoring began.

 There were significant differences between provinces in smoking prevalence, ranging from 7.7% in BC to 14.8% in Newfoundland & Labrador.

 In 2021, Canadians purchased nearly 21 billion cigarettes, down from over 42 billion in 2001.

 Daily smokers in Canada smoked an average of 12.5 cigarettes per day.

-- Average consumption has declined by more than three cigarettes per day since 1999.
+Average consumption among daily smokers has declined by nearly 5 cigarettes per day since 1999.

-- Male daily smokers consumed nearly three more cigarettes per day than females.
+Male daily smokers consumed about 3 more cigarettes per day than females.

 Cigars and cigarillos were the most popular tobacco products other than cigarettes: 2.5% of Canadians reported use in the past 30 days.